Rangisal/Election_Analysis/README.md

   - Diana DeGette received 73.8% of the vote with a total of 272,892 votes.
   - Raymon Anthony received 3.1% of the vote with a total of 11,606 votes.

-- The winner of the election was Diana with 272,892 total votes with 73.8% of the vote.
+- The winner of the election was Diana with 272,892 total votes with 73.8% as a percentage.

 How many votes were cast in this congressional election?
 Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.